redlightsoff5/rlotelemetry/assets/README_logo.txt

-Add your logo as assets/logo.png (recommended: transparent background, ~200px wide).
+Put your logo here as assets/logo.png